 They will search for Best Shoes for Boys or Best Clothing for Boys.

-Many bloggers don’t think to do these little things that add up to significant results.
+Many bloggers don’t think to do these little things, but they add up to significant results.

-- Fill out your board descriptions and add more relevant keywords to each one.
+- Fill out each board description and add more relevant keywords.

 Punch in a word in the Pinterest search bar, and if it pops up on the suggestion list, it’s a good board title.

 Since Pinterest has its own set of keywords and hashtags, find out which ones you can use by using the Pinterest search bar again.

 It’s not the same as Instagram and Facebook, double-check that keywords and hashtags you use on Pinterest exist on Pinterest.

 Rich Pins will add an extra description and headline for article pins leading to blog posts.